smbsimon/smbsimon.github.io/work.md

 ---
 graduate school research:

-- Currently, I'm working on a paper that historicizes the introduction of Electronic Death Registration Systems, as part of the [Epidemy Lab's](https://www.epidemy.sps.ed.ac.uk/) "Data & Disease in Historical Perspective" workshop.
+- Currently, I'm working on a paper that historicizes the introduction of Electronic Death Registration Systems, as part of a workshop organized by the Epidemy Lab at the Univerity of Edinburgh on "Data and Disease in Historical Perspective."

 - I'm also currently working on a paper about the women who operated the Voder, the first electrical speech synthesis machine, presented by AT&T/Bell Labs at the 1939 New York World's Fair.
-I shared part of this research in September 2023 at [SIGCIS](https://meetings.sigcis.org/).
+I shared part of this research in September 2023 at SIGCIS.

 - At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
-[The conference preceedings are published here.](https://journals.library.iit.edu/index.php/CEPE2023/article/view/265) I also presented this research in October 2023 at the Leibniz AILab's Trustworthy AI Lab.
+I also presented this research in October 2023 at the Leibniz AILab's Trustworthy AI Lab.

 - For an independent study I completed on Data & Power, my final project was to design my own [Data & Power syllabus](Data-Power-Syllabus.pdf).